-Changes in this permit include the removal of Total Residual Chlorine and Temperature.
+Changes in this permit include the addition of a final effluent limits for E. coli and a one year schedule of compliance for Ammonia.
+This permit also includes the removal of Temperature, Fecal Coliform, and Total Residual Chlorine.
 See Part VI of the Fact Sheet for further information regarding the addition and removal of effluent parameters.
 Special conditions were updated to include the reporting of Non-detects and bypass reporting requirements.